 BOOK ONLINE NOW

-If you require wheelchair-friendly seating or have any seating preferences, please indicate this in the "no. of seats" field.
+If you have any seating preferences or require wheelchair-friendly seating, please indicate this in the "no. of seats" field.

 In his enchanting debut feature, Jacques Tati stars as a fussbudget of a postman who is thrown for a loop when a traveling fair comes to his village.
 Even in this early work, Tati was brilliantly toying with the devices (silent visual gags, minimal yet deftly deployed sound effects) and exploring the theme (the absurdity of our increasing reliance on technology) that would define his cinema.